What is Faire Wholesale? How It Works, Fees & Whether It's Worth It (2026)

 What is Faire?

 Faire (also called “Faire Wholesale” or “Faire Wholesale Marketplace”) is a wholesale marketplace that connects independent “brands” to independent boutiques.
 Faire was created in 2017 with a vision to help small businesses come together to compete on a more level playing field with the likes of Walmart and Amazon.
-Today, they have over 500,000 retailers and 70,000 brands.
+Today, they have over 700,000 retailers and 100,000+ brands worldwide.

-It’s one of a couple of wholesale marketplaces that have been popping up over the last couple of years: some others in the same arena are Tundra, Bulletin and Abound.
 If you have previously dismissed Faire because you don’t see yourself as a “brand”, it’s time to take another look.
-Faire calls any independent shop a “brand” - if you make your own (that’s you, handmade seller!).
+Faire calls any independent shop a “brand” — if you make your own products, that’s you.

 How much does it cost to sell on Faire?

 If you are an independent handmade seller, you can sign up to Faire for free.
-You will only be charged a commission of 25% on orders from new customers who found your brand directly through the marketplace.
+The fee structure has three main parts:

 How does Faire work?